Voices of LGS and Natural History

 LGS

-Learn about LGS from those who know it best, the Patient-Family Community
+Learn about Lennox-Gastaut Syndrome from those who know it best, the LGS Patient-Family Community.

 A cross-sectional survey was conducted to collect self-reported information from caregivers of children with LGS and other DRE regarding their perspectives and experiences with healthcare providers’ evaluation of behavior, communication, and QoL.
 The survey tool was developed by the study investigators in partnership with the LGS Foundation and was diffused to caregivers online by epilepsy advocacy groups, including the Pediatric Epilepsy Surgery Alliance (PESA).
 Responses were analyzed.
 Descriptive statistics were calculated.
 The survey asked for caregiver perspectives and assessed which instruments the caregivers had previously been given for measuring these domains.